Archer's visual arts program is essential to cultivating both intellectual and creative expression.

 • Middle School Photography

-• Photography: Introduction, Intermediate, and Advanced
+• Photography: Introduction, Intermediate, Advanced, Advanced Study

 Visual Art

-• Middle School Visual Arts
+• Middle School Visual Arts: 2D and 3D

 • Art in the IDEALab